 - According to data from the Queensland Productivity Commission, in 2016 only 1% of all residential addresses in regional Queensland had energy supplied by retailers other than Ergon Energy.

-However, there are a few retailers that are (sometimes conditionally) offering up market contract plans in regional Queensland.
+However, there are a few retailers that are offering up market contract plans in some parts of regional Queensland.

 Electricity providers in regional Queensland